Outreach Activities

 Black Belt Eye Care

 Vision Science Research Center Education Outreach Module and School of Optometry Community Eye Care Services conduct monthly mobile clinics to provide comprehensive eye examinations in the Alabama Black Belt counties.
 This project started as a multi-disciplinary approach to vision and healthcare in rural Alabama in 2001 with a research grant from the CDC.
 When this grant ended funding was obtained thorough other sources and partnerships allowing travel to the Black Belt counties for exams and to provide free glasses.
-A partnership with county Department of Human Resources and other sponsoring agencies schedules appointments and serves the most needed citizens in the communities (eg: the elderly and individuals that do not have insurance or transportation).
+Partnerships with county Department of Human Resources, local churches, and other sponsoring agencies allow the CEC Team to serve the most needed citizens in the communities (eg: the elderly and individuals that do not have insurance or transportation).
 Currently 45-60 patients per month are examined in mobile clinics.
-This project is strongly supported bymany varied forms of support from the VSRC.
-On each monthly clinic 16-18 interns are scheduled to provide exams and vision information to patients under the guidance of UABSO Faculty and staff.
-We currently have an outstanding coordinator, Shirley Wilson who is the Black Belt Adult Eye Care Clinic Manager setting up and coordinating sites and writing grants for the project.
+On each monthly clinic 16-18 interns are scheduled to provide exams and glasses to patients under the guidance of UABSO Faculty and staff.

 Topical Conferences in Vision and Education